 For us, as a London based business, that means that we would never pay an employee less than about £20,000 per year, full time.
-Some people have questioned whether this is relevant to a company like ours in the web industry, which is a highly skilled sector and naturally attracts higher salaries.
-However, although it is true that all of our current staff earn significantly more than the London living wage, I still believe strongly that it does matter.
+Some people may question whether this is relevant to a company like ours in the web industry, which is a highly skilled sector and naturally attracts higher salaries.
+However, although it is true that all of our current team members earn significantly more than the London living wage, I still believe strongly that it does matter.

 Firstly, it would be naïve to assume that web design and development companies never employ staff with salaries below the living wage.
 All businesses need a range of skills and in our industry, it is common to employ interns and entry level positions on low wages, and in some cases to not pay interns at all.